-Kangaroo shirts that help new mothers bond with and care for their babies - and also help with abdominal and pelvic pain post-delivery.
+Kangaroo shirts, that help new mothers bond with and care for their babies, and also help with abdominal and pelvic pain post-delivery would be welcome.
 These might also help mitigate against some of the challenges of staffing on NHS maternity wards.

-Better underwear for post-natal comfort and bleeding - akin to period pants but designed for this.
+Better underwear for post-natal comfort and bleeding, akin to period pants but designed for this.